NickUfer/proxy-wasm-opaque-to-jwt/README.md

 |`sub`|:heavy_check_mark:|

-Note: Claims are planned to be completely customizable with [Jsonnet](https://jsonnet.org/).
+Note: Claims are planned to be completely customizable with [Jsonnet](https://jsonnet.org/), even custom claims provided by the introspection endpoint.